rywby-dot/waypie/README.md

 The runtime requires:

-* a Wayland compositor that supports the `wlr-layer-shell` protocol;
+* a Wayland compositor that supports the `wlr-layer-shell` protocol (Tested on sway, niri, driftwm, hevel, labwc.
+Others also should work fine);
 * Rust and Cargo to build the project from source;
 * `libxkbcommon` and Fontconfig at runtime.